HAWinther/FML/FML/COLASolver/README.md

 This is a simple Particle-Mesh (PM) N-body code for a wide range of model that is fast and very flexible.
+For models with complex dynamics (screened models) we provide several options from doing it exactly, to approximate but fast to just simulating linear theory equations.
 Every time-consuming operation is parallelized over MPI and OpenMP.
 It uses a slab-based parallelization so its not good for high resolution simulations, but perfect for fast approximate (COLA) simulations.

 # Models

 The two main concepts in the code is that of a Cosmology and a GravityModel.
 The former contains all of the background evolution quantities (Hubble function etc.) and the latter everything related to growth of perturbations: LPT growth factors and how to compute forces from the density field.
-The reason these things are seperate is that it makes it possible to combine different thing which keeping the rest fixed.
+The reason these things are seperate is that it makes it possible to combine different thing while keeping the rest fixed.
 Adding a new model is as simple as making a new class that inherits from the base class Cosmology or GravityModel and implement the relevant functions.

 The models that are currently implemented are

 ## Cosmology Models

-* Base class (Cosmology.cpp) : Contains the stuff all cosmologies have - CDM, baryons, photons, neutrinos, a cosmological constan.
+* The Cosmology base class contains the stuff all cosmologies have - CDM, baryons, photons, neutrinos, a cosmological constan.
 The neutrinos are treated exactly in the background.

 * LCDM : Good old LCDM.